ARTICLE I.- THE COMPETITION.

 The awards granted by Pomona Keepers are the following:

 The samples having obtained a determined number of points for a tasting will be classified according to the following scores:

 95 to 88 points

 87 to 83 points

 The sum of all the medals awarded to the samples will not exceed 30% of the total of samples presented at the Competition, in accordance with the O.I.V. regulations.

-Each award granted will be accompanied by documentary proof: a Diploma issued by Pomona Keepers.
+Each award granted will be accompanied by documentary proof: a Diploma issued by World Bulk Wine Exhibition.
 This diploma will indicate the exact designation of the sample and the identification of the corresponding producer.

 The O.I.V.
 General Director or a competent authority shall withdraw any award granted if the labeling does not conform to the laws of the country of origin or if unfair or illegal use of an Appellation of Origin or a geographical indication is proven.

 The following categories are established in order to classify the wines that will be tasted during the official tasting sessions, given their similarities of typology and organoleptic characteristics.